 THE GEAR I USE

 I know photography is about much, much more than the gear you use.
-However, as an adventure photographer it has taken years of trial and error, as well as a lot of purchase and replace, to settle on my current collection of equipment.
+However, photographing travel and outdoor adventure sports takes years of trial and error to find rugged gear.
+It’s a lot of purchase and replace to finally settle on a collection of equipment.
 I try to use items that are light and fast with great optics and professional build quality.
 If it can't take a beating, I'm not interested.
 I want great images, so I use the equipment I've purchased without hesitation.

 CAMERAS